VityaSchel/lufin/docs/INSTALL.md

 > Currently it's not possible to redefine Caddy ports and to instruct Caddy not to enable HTTPS
 > Follow [#16](https://github.com/VityaSchel/lufin/issues/16) for updates

+1. Clone lufin to your machine & cd into project's root
-1. Run `./generate-env.sh` file and answer questions to generate a .env file
+2. Run `./generate-env.sh` file and answer questions to generate a .env file
    - Choose database and storage for lufin
    - Databases:
      - PostgreSQL is recommended for most cases
      - SQLite is a good alternative for low-end machines
      - MongoDB can be used as your personal preference
    - Storages:
      - Local uploads is fastest and recommended for most cases
      - Remote S3 can be used for machines with small disk capacity
-2. Run `./run.sh` command with selected database and storage passed as arguments
+3. Run `./run.sh` command with selected database and storage passed as arguments
    - Caddy is configured to bind to ports 80 and 443 on your host machine by default

 ### Run.sh examples